autogluon/autogluon/docs/tutorials/timeseries/forecasting-model-zoo.md

    - `None` - no scaling

-- **covariate_regressor** *({"LR", "GBM", "CAT", "XGB", None}, default = None)* - If provided, the chosen tabular regression model will be fit on the known covariates & static features.
-The predictions of this regression model will be subtracted from the target column, and the forecasting model will be used to forecast the residuals.
+- **covariate_regressor** *({"LR", "GBM", "CAT", "XGB", None}, default = None)* - If provided, the chosen tabular regression model will be fit on the known covariates & static features to predict the target column at the same time step.

+   The predictions of the regression model will be subtracted from the target column, and the forecasting model will be used to forecast the residuals.

    At prediction time, the predictions of the regression model will be added to the predictions of the forecasting model.

+   If both a `target_scaler` and a `covariate_regressor` are provided, then scaling will be performed before the regressor is applied.

 ## MXNet Models